Reproductive health and fertility

 Biologic medicines do not seem to affect fertility and are safe to take while trying to conceive.

-In the past people with male reproductive organs were advised not to conceive while taking methotrexate.
-However, studies have found no increased risk to babies born when the person with male reproductive organs was taking methotrexate at conception.
+In the past, men were told not to try for a baby while taking methotrexate.
+However, studies have found no increased risk to babies whose father took methotrexate at conception.

 Surgery

-Some people with a penis have difficulties with erections and ejaculation after pouch surgery (restorative proctocolectomy, IPAA).
-The exact cause is unknown.
-But it may be due to nerve damage, scarring, a change in anatomy or the psychological effects of having surgery.
-For most people this improves with time, or with sildenafil medicine (Viagra).
-If you’re having erection or ejaculation problems, ask your GP or IBD team for advice.
+Some men have difficulties with erections and ejaculation after pouch surgery.
+Pouch surgery is also known as restorative proctocolectomy, or IPAA.
+Other surgeries in the pelvis, like proctectomy, might also cause difficulties.
+The exact cause of the difficulties is unknown.
+But it may be due to nerve damage, scarring, the change in their body or the emotional impact of having surgery.
+For most men, this improves with time, or with sildenafil medicine (also known as the brand name ‘Viagra’).
+If you’re having erection or ejaculation problems, you can ask your GP or IBD team for advice.

 Mental health

+Looking after your mental health is a major part of living with Crohn’s or Colitis.
 Depression and anxiety can cause a lower sex drive and erection problems.
 If you’re worried about your mental health, speak to your GP or IBD team for help.
-You could also read our information on Mental health and wellbeing.
+You can also read our information on mental health and wellbeing.

 • Getting help with fertility

-If you or your partner are having difficulties getting pregnant, speak to your GP.
-If you’ve been trying for a year or more without getting pregnant your GP should refer you both for tests.
-If you have female reproductive organs, you might be offered tests sooner if you’re aged over 36 or if there is a known medical reason for your low fertility.
+If you or your partner are having difficulty getting pregnant, speak to your GP.
+If you’ve been trying for a year or more without getting pregnant, your GP should refer you both for tests.
+Women may be offered tests earlier if they are aged over 36 or have a known medical reason for low fertility.
+If you are a woman and have had surgery, your IBD team might refer you for tests after six months of trying to get pregnant.

 Fertility treatments

-You may be able to have treatment to help with getting pregnant, such as in vitro fertilisation (IVF).
-The NHS has more on fertility treatments.
+You may be able to have treatment to help you with get pregnant, such as in vitro fertilisation (IVF).
+The NHS has information on fertility treatments if you’d like to know more.

 Fertility help for single people